RorriMaesu/andrewJGreenAuthorPage/README.md

 ## Deployment

-This website is deployed using GitHub Pages from the main branch.
+This website is deployed using GitHub Pages from the main branch with a custom domain at [author-andrewjgreen.com](https://author-andrewjgreen.com).

 ## Author